Guilty Gear Strive: Development

 After a new installment in the Guilty Gear series was confirmed to be in development at EVO 2018 by Arc System Works, the game had its worldwide reveal and announcement trailer under the working title New Guilty Gear, showcasing the new Unreal Engine 4 graphics and Wall Break mechanic in EVO 2019.
 Two days later, the game's main theme song, "Smell of the Game", was fully revealed as a promotional single.
 The title Guilty Gear Strive was revealed in a trailer in November 2019.

 According to director Akira Katano, the team aimed to appeal to more players by making the gameplay of Strive easier to comprehend compared to previous Guilty Gear games, instead of making it easier.
 He reasoned that with many fighting games, spectators and casual players would have a hard time understanding higher level play and lose interest in watching or improving.
 Unlike other entries, detailed explanations of the game's mechanics are absent from the game's tutorial as to "[...] show new players that it is possible to enjoy fighting games without knowing about the battle mechanics [...]".
-The game's network play also does not include a Ranked Mode, a gameplay mode in videogames that match players based on their skill level, measured by matches won, as to not force players to constantly improve against more skilled opponents and to play at their own pace.
+The game's network play also did not include a ranked mode at launch, a gameplay mode in video games that matches players based on their skill level, as to allow players to play at their own pace, instead of being forced to constantly improve.

 The game was delayed in May 2020 to an unspecified 2021 release date due to the impact of the COVID-19 pandemic.
 After its first public beta went live during February 2021, the game was delayed from April 9, 2021, to June 11, with the development team citing adjustments to certain aspects of the game based on fan feedback for the reason behind its second delay.
 A second public beta was held during May 2021 to gather additional feedback.
 During the public beta phase, the game's netcode was highly praised by players.

 The game was initially planned to be available at Japanese arcades on the same day as the home versions.
 In June 2021, Arc System Works has announced that the arcade release would be delayed, as testing the game on store locations proved difficult during the COVID-19 pandemic.